-- In the same game, rangers are also generally portrayed like this, but have more leeway.
+- Rangers are also generally portrayed like this but have more leeway.
 Barbarians and spirit shamans are also liable to be associated with this.

-- World of Warcraft features druids, who are (as noted above) described as this.
+- World of Warcraft features druids, who are described as this.
 Night elf and Tauren druids especially.